bholloway/webpack-multi-configurator/README.md

 Each is passed a configurator instance and is expected to return a configurator instance.
 Typically it will mutate and return the same instance.
 If it does not return anything then the input instance will be carried forward.

-Within each definition, operations are be unique.
-When there is repetition then the first instance is used.

 For example:

 ```javascript